OFFIS-DAI/Mango.jl/paper/paper.md

 register(container2, pong_agent, "Agent_2")
 ```

-When an incoming message is addressed at an agent, its container will call the `handle_message` function for it.
+When an incoming message is addressed to an agent, its container will call the `handle_message` function for it.
 Using Julia's multiple dispatch, we can define a new `handle_message` method for our agent.

 ```julia